getmscode2013/planningpoker/readme.txt

-Planning Poker (a.k.a.
+Fast Point (a.k.a.
 Scrum Poker) is a collaborative estimation technique used by Agile teams—especially in Scrum—to estimate the effort, complexity, or size of user stories.

-How Planning Poker Works
+How Fast Point Works

 Select a story
 The Product Owner briefly explains a user story and its acceptance criteria.